 - One or two unrelated persons with mental illness;

 - One or two unrelated adults who are receiving residential state supplement payments; or,

-The RSS program is intended as a supplement to the assistance already being received by the individual from Social Security, Supplemental Security Income (SSI), or Disability benefits.
-Although the RSS benefit is provided to recipients as cash (as opposed to in services), it can only be used towards the cost of their residential care.
+The RSS program is intended as a supplement to the assistance already being received by the individual from Social Security, Supplemental Security Income (SSI), or disability benefits.
+Although the RSS benefit is provided to recipients as cash (as opposed to in services), it can only be used toward the cost of their residential care.

 Given participants in the RSS program must be eligible for Ohio Medicaid, they are also able to receive medical benefits that are not otherwise provided by the assisted living community.
 Note that there are different financial limits on Ohio Medicaid for aged, blind and disabled adults.

 Program participants cannot concurrently receive assistance from this state Medicaid program and an Ohio Medicaid Waiver program, such as the Assisted Living Program or PASSPORT.

 Qualifying for the Residential State Supplement program and Ohio Medicaid, in general, requires an individual to meet a variety of eligibility guidelines.
 Applicants are evaluated on their age, need / functional ability, and financial resources.

 Age – Participation in this program is limited to persons age 60 and older.
 However, an exception is made for persons with a disability, as determined by the Social Security Administration.
 All participants must be at least 18 years of age.